daveragos/bloclean/README.md

   - If one name is provided, it is treated as a project name.
   - If two names are provided, the first is the project name and the second is the path.
   - If multiple names are provided, each is treated as a feature name.

+- Ensure you are in a Flutter project directory (with `pubspec.yaml`) when creating features.

+- **Known Issue**: Currently, command chaining (e.g., creating a project and features in a single command) is not supported.
+You need to run separate commands for creating a project and adding features.

 ---